mhshammakhi/mhshammakhi/README.md

 By the way, I should mention that I'm also skilled in Git, which has played a significant role in shaping my abilities and bringing me to where I am today. :smile:

-* 💼 Currently I am newcomer of Canada and seeking for a new job
+* 💼 Currently I am a newcomer to Canada and seeking a new job.
 * 📫 Contact me [@MHShammakhi](https://www.linkedin.com/in/mohammad-hasan-shammakhi-a6a34663/)

 ## My skills
 <p align="center">
   <img align="center" alt="Skills" src="./logos.PNG" />
 </p>